dilame/instagram-private-api/README.md

 	.then(function(relationship) {
 		console.log(relationship.params)
 		// {followedBy: ... , following: ... }
-		// Yey, you just made an follow
+		// Yey, you just followed @instagram
 	})
 ```

 ---

-**Request & WebRequest Class**
+**Request & WebRequest Classes**

 > Nice!
 So you mentioned that we can hit any endpoint?

 That is true.
-Every request going to the instagram is actually done through
+Every request going to Instagram is actually performed through the
-Request & WebRequest class.
-For private endpoints used by android or iphone
+Request & WebRequest classes.
+For the private endpoints used by Android or iPhone,
-you can simply ask `Request` class, this will lead to host `i.instagram.com`
+you can simply use the `Request` class, which will lead to host `i.instagram.com`,
-where is a private API.
-For requests to `www.instagram.com` (web app) you can use
+using the private API.
+For requests to `www.instagram.com` (web app), you can use
-`WebRequest` class. `WebRequest` is a child of `Request`;
+the `WebRequest` class. `WebRequest` is a child of `Request`;

 Here is an example (how likes are actually implemented):